dmnielsen/scrape_sbtb/README.md

 it checks for the old formatting.
 A restructure to look for guest reviews first was added.
 Should outsource the whole process into functions.

+2016-09-20: I've added a "guest_review" column.
+0 = not a guest review,
+1 = guest review.

 TODO:
 * ~~In titleauthor occasional "By" is used rather than "by" update code to catch this~~